dayseanm04/Hospital-Network-Design-Project/design/03-VLANs-IP-Addressing-Plan.md

-# 🌐 03 – IP Addressing Plan
+# 🌐 03 – VLANs IP Addressing Plan

 For this IP addressing plan I will use **VLSM (Variable Length Subnet Masking)** to allocate the right number of IP addresses to each hospital department.
 <br/>